 A community's social vulnerability score is proportional to a community's risk.
-Social vulnerability is a consequence enhancing risk component and community risk factor that represents the susceptibility of social groups to the adverse effects of natural hazards like floods, including disproportionate death, injury, loss, or disruption of livelihood (U.S. Center for Disease Control, 2018).
-An SVI score and rating represent the relative level of a community's social vulnerability compared to all other communities, with a higher SVI score resulting in a higher risk index score (U.S. Center for Disease Control, 2018).
+Social vulnerability is a consequence-enhancing risk component and community risk factor that represents the susceptibility of social groups to the adverse effects of natural hazards like floods, including disproportionate death, injury, loss, or disruption of livelihood (United States CDC, 2018).
+An SVI score and rating represent the relative level of a community's social vulnerability compared to all other communities, with a higher SVI score resulting in a higher risk index score (United States CDC, 2018).